 Stress and sleep can easily coincide with each other.
 Stressfulness can keep us from getting healthy sleep.
 At the same time, not getting enough sleep can make us more stressed out.
 So, what is the balance when it comes to how to reduce stress and sleep well?

 We live in a stressful and noisy world.
 Schedules are busier than ever.
 Technology may make things easier, but it can also add to our anxiety levels.
 Plus, we don’t always practice healthy sleep habits as much as we should.

 Finding the balance between stress and sleep can be made easier with a few helpful tips.
 Some lifestyle changes are all that it usually takes.
 Once you’re able to do that, sleeping better at night doesn’t have to feel like such a luxury – it can be the norm.

 According to the Anxiety and Depression Association of America, seven out of ten adults experience stress of some kind every day.
-One-third of those adults experience persistent stress or anxiety, and seven out of ten claim that it affects their ability to sleep well.
+One-third of those adults experience persistent stress or anxiety, and seven out of ten claims that it affects their ability to sleep well.

 What does stress have to do with sleep?
 It can be emotionally upsetting.
 It also triggers physical responses in our bodies.
 These reactions cause tension and increase arousal in the mind and body.
 That causes you to feel awake and alert.

 Getting better sleep starts with reducing stress levels throughout your day.
 There are also several techniques you can add to your routine to help you relax and sleep better.

 Whether it’s work, family, hobbies, or a little bit of everything, every day can add to your level of stress.
 Sometimes, it is unavoidable.
 But, managing it in certain ways can be helpful.
 Not only will these habits allow you to sleep better, but you may see other health improvements, too.